 For the filling, you need traditional, soft Mizithra cheese, which is a kind of a white, goat cheese that is very common on Crete.
 It pairs well with honey or anything sweet, which is why it’s used in these pies.

-Orsa shared that if soft Mizithra isn’t available in your local ethnic market, try mixing farmer’s cheese with a tiny bit of feta.
+Orsa shared her secret with us that if soft Mizithra isn’t available in your local ethnic market, try mixing farmer’s cheese or soft goat cheese with a tiny bit of feta to add a bit of saltiness.
+(Thanks Orsa!)

-The ultimate goal is to make the consistency of a soft ball that you can knead into the dough.
+The ultimate goal is to make the cheese the consistency of a soft ball that you can knead into the dough to craft and press the small pies.

 As you will see in the video below, water and your use of your hands to flatten the pies in the pan is key.